ishine/das/_sources/quick_start.md

 To turn the proposals into annotations, fix and approve them.
 Correct any prediction errors---add missing annotations, remove false positive annotations, adjust the timing of annotations.
 Once you have corrected all errors, approve annotations with `G` or `H` for approving only the active or all song types, respectively.
 This will rename the proposals in the view to the original names (for instance, `sine_proposals` -> `sine`).

 ## Go back to "Export"
-Once all proposals have been proposed, export the new annotations (now between 0 and 78 seconds), make a new dataset, train, predict, rinse, and repeat.
+Once all proposals have been approved, export the new annotations (now between 0 and 78 seconds), make a new dataset, train, predict, and repeat.
+If you feel prediction performance is adequate, fully train the network, this time using a completely new recording as the test set (TODO: add option to specify a file as the test set to the "Make dataset" dialog) and with the full number of epochs.